Walt Disney World Railroad: Opening to present day

 The restoration of the WDWRR's four locomotives, as well as the construction of five new open-air Narragansett-style excursion cars for each of them (twenty in total), was completed in less than two years.
 The first completed set of five passenger cars was delivered to the Magic Kingdom park during April 1971 and the first completed locomotive arrived on May 15, 1971, several months before the park's opening.
 Like the steam trains running on the Disneyland Railroad during Disneyland's opening day on July 17, 1955, the steam trains for the WDWRR were the first attraction in the Magic Kingdom park to be finished, and they have been operating in the park ever since it opened on October 1, 1971.
 D tickets were required to ride on the WDWRR until 1982 when they were discontinued in favor of the pay-one-price admission system, allowing visitors to experience all of the park's attractions, including the WDWRR.
 George Britton, who was instrumental in getting the WDWRR's locomotives refurbished, became the railroad's foreman from the time the railroad opened until his retirement on April 6, 2006.
 He eventually died on October 10, 2022.
 The WDWRR would eventually become one of the most popular steam-powered railroads in the world with about 3.7 million passengers each year.
-It is run by Main Street Operations, which also operates the Main Street Vehicles in the Main Street, USA section.
+It is run by Main Street Operations, which also operates the Main Street Vehicles in the Main Street, U.S.A. section.
 Between 1976 and 1977, the Auto-Train Corporation sponsored the WDWRR.

-For the first few months after the WDWRR opened to the public, Main Street, USA Station at the Magic Kingdom park's entrance, modeled after the former Victorian-style Saratoga Springs station in Saratoga Springs, New York, was the only stop for passengers along its route, making only complete round trips possible.
+For the first few months after the WDWRR opened to the public, Main Street, U.S.A.
+Station at the Magic Kingdom park's entrance, modeled after the former Victorian-style Saratoga Springs station in Saratoga Springs, New York, was the only stop for passengers along its route, making only complete round trips possible.
 On May 1, 1972, the first Frontierland Station opened near the Pecos Bill Tall Tale Inn and Café in the Frontierland section on the park's western edge.
 It was one of the last changes made to the WDWRR prior to the retirement of Roger Broggie on October 1, 1973.